 From Drubchhu you can see and easily walk to Chime Lhakhang, a temple which is built on a hill that resembles the breast of a woman.
 The site is where, Lam Drukpa Kuenley, the Divine Madman, a much cherished figure in Bhutanese history, is said to have finally managed to subdue the demon of Dochu La (the pass between Thimphu and Punakha); who fleeing in the form of a dog was finally subjugated by Drukpa Kuenleys’ ‘flaming thunderbolt of wisdom’.
 This ‘flaming thunderbolt of wisdom’ which adorns many walls in Bhutan, as a protector of external and internal disturbances, was Drukpa Kuenleys’ tool for both subjugation of circumstances and bestowal of wisdom.
 So Chime Lhakhang, which translates to ‘no dog’ temple still stands in the Punakha valley and is in possession of an old wooden phallus which is said to grant fertility to couples.

-You can also walk to the small town of Missina, where you will find a thriving vegetable market, quaint shops, restaurants and bars that are typical of what you will find driving along the highways of Bhutan.
+You can also walk to the small town of Missina, where you will find a thriving vegetable market, quaint shops, restaurants app to track phone without them knowing and bars that are typical of what you will find driving along the highways of Bhutan.
 Being centrally located, Drubchhu is in close driving range of all the myriad sights and activities of Punakha valley and to a certain extent that of Wangdue valley.
 So come, halt in Drubchhu and be satisfied!